Many fans love college football because of the chaos that ensues nearly every season. It seems something unpredictable is bound to happen every week.

 But when factoring in all of the potential conference champs, it’s possible that Duke wins the ACC.
 The Blue Devils are 7-5 right now with losses against two Group of Five teams – Tulane and UConn.

-Will Duke Be Ranked Lower Than JMU Or UNLV?
+Will Duke Be Ranked Lower Than JMU?